SnowQT/jb_launcher/README.md

 3 put ressource 'CheckPlayerValidation' in your server.cfg and start it

+4 In ressource 'CheckPlayerValidation' server sided, change ip to the ip of your machine

-4 In your /var/www/html folder drop the folder 'JoinApi'
+5 In your /var/www/html folder drop the folder 'JoinApi'

-5 In the folder JoinApi, go to database.php and configure it
+6 In the folder JoinApi, go to database.php and configure it

-6 there is no 6...
+7 there is no 7...

 All credits goes to JagerBom and is strictly shared in the group DevESXAvances